woohoolabs/yin-middleware/README.md

 Available configuration options for the middleware (they can be passed to the constructor):

-- `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
+- `exceptionFactory`: The [ExceptionFactoryInterface](https://github.com/woohoolabs/yin/#exceptions) instance to be used
-- `includeOriginalMessageInResponse`: If true, the original request will be included in the "meta" top-level member
+- `includeOriginalMessageInResponse`: If true, the original request body will be included in the "meta" top-level member
 - `negotiate`: If true, the middleware performs content-negotiation as specified by the JSON:API spec.
 In this case, the "Content-Type" and the "Accept" header is checked.
 - `validateQueryParams`: If true, query parameters are validated against the JSON:API specification
 - `validateJsonBody`: If true, the request body gets validated against the JSON schema